-Climb to Gradec plateau in the Upper Town and you’ll see them lingering around the Whale all the time.
+People flocked to Gradec plateau in the Upper Town and lingered around the Whale all the time.
 They move from one side of the run-down gallery building to the other to catch the best view of the beast and its shadow.

 It’s because Etien used the anamorphosis technique to paint it.
 This means the entire scene can be viewed only from one angle.
 Etien’s and Zagreb’s Whale was listed among the top 10 world murals according to the Mural Festival in Montreal.

-And a little update.
-Etien visited Zagreb again this year and did another great anamorphic mural close by.
-This time it’s the turtle, painted on the floor but seems like swimming through the air.
+Etien visited Zagreb the following year and did another great anamorphic mural close by.
+This time it was the turtle, painted on the floor but seems like swimming through the air.
 Nice!

 Spread the word about Zagreb street art